This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FamilyPizzaCombo #CollectiveBias

 7. Party decorations can be expensive.
 Since folks are coming to watch the game (or the commercials!), let the tv and food display be your decorations.
 If you feel a few decorations are necessary, don’t overlook the balloons at a dollar store.
 They typically have a pretty good selection and cost, well, a dollar each.
 Use your own balloon weights to save even more.

 8. Opt for cupcakes instead of a large cake.
 Cupcakes can be frosted with your team’s colors.
-They are easier to serve than a big cake, and usually result in less waste.
-Your local Sam’s Club has great prices on cupcakes.
+They are easier to serve than a big cake and usually result in less waste.

 10. If folks offer to help and/or bring foods, LET THEM!
 I used to want to do it all myself.
 All of the foods I’d serve would be homemade.
 And I’d wear myself out doing it.
 I didn’t truly enjoy the party prep and, honestly, didn’t enjoy the party as much as I could have.
 Now, instead, I let others help.
 The best items to ask others to bring is drinks and desserts.
 Both are needed in large quantities and both are simple for others to bring along.
 During the party, allow others to help you.
 This makes them feel more at home and takes the burden off of you.
 Trust me on this one.
 Just let folks help you.